 How Does A Hard Money Loan Work?

-However, there is a tradeoff for this faster turnaround time – specifically higher interest rates and origination fees.
-Overall, hard money loans are more expensive because of the higher risk the lender is taking by offering the loan.
+However, there is a trade-off for this faster turnaround time: higher interest rates and origination fees.
+Overall, hard money loans are more expensive because of the higher risk the lender is taking on the loan.

 Hard Money Loan Rates: How They’re Set

 During the approval process for any loan, a lender reviews all your background information to determine whether you can reasonably afford all the necessary payments.
 In the case of a hard money loan, the lender isn’t digging into your financial background, so there is a higher risk that you may default on the loan.